DefGuard/docs/deployment-strategies/amis-and-aws-cloudformation/README.md

 * `SshKeyName` (optional): EC2 Key Pair name for SSH access to instances.
 If not provided, SSH access will not be available.
 Requires a manual setup of SSH security group rules afterwards.
 * `StackPrefix` (optional): The prefix that all the deployed components will receive, for example the Defguard core EC2 instance will be named <`StackPrefix>-core-instance`.
-* `SSLCertificateArn` (optional): The ARN of the AWS issued certificate to use for setting up HTTPS for Core and Proxy.
+* `SSLCertificateArn` (optional): The ARN of the AWS issued certificate to use for setting up HTTPS for Core and Edge.
 This certificate must be valid for the domains specified in `CoreUrl` and `ProxyUrl`.
 If left empty, HTTPS won't be configured automatically.

 #### Core Instance